Ankama: Web

 Ankama Web is an interactive communication agency specialized in digital media, Web development and marketing buzz strategies.
 Ankama Web thus develops websites and Internet applications for professionals.
 Created in 2001, the agency was historically the first pole of activity of Ankama.
+Ankama Web shut down in 2012.

 Press

 Ankama Presse, dedicated to the publication of magazines, was created on June 15, 2007, as a part of Ankama's cross-media strategy.
 It published mainly magazines about Ankama's video games.
 Its main product was Dofus Mag, focused on Ankama's flagship game, Dofus.
 The magazine's format was inspired by the Japanese concept of mook, indicating a hybrid product between magazine and book: while being distributed in newsstands, it was meant to be read and preserved as a book.
 Dofus Mag and other Ankama Presse titles were subsequently canceled.

 Animation

-Ankama Animations was created in March 2007.
-MadLab Animations was created in 2017.
+Anthony Roux founded Ankama Animations in March 2007.

 In 2008, Wakfu: The Animated Series (based on the video game, Wakfu) began airing.
 A second season aired in 2011, followed by a third in 2017 and a fourth in 2024.
 All four seasons consisted of 20-minute episodes, for a total of 78 episodes across all four seasons.
 The plot focuses on Yugo and his companions as he is looking for his biological family.
 The series is animated in Adobe Flash.

 In 2013, Dofus: The Treasures of Kerubim, based upon the Dofus game, aired.
 The series is set 200 years before the beginning of the MMORPG.
 It follows the main character Kerubim throughout various episodes of his life.
 The premise has Kerubim narrating several of his adventures to his adopted son Joris and their housekeeper Simone.
 The series consists of 52 10-minute episodes.
 A movie adaptation of the TV series is slated to release in late 2015.

 In 2016, the film Dofus, livre 1 : Julith (Anthony Roux, Jean-Jacques Denis) was released in French theaters.

+In October 2017, Ankama Animations colloaborated with Ellipsanime Productions, the Paris-based French animation oroduction subsidiary owned by Média-Participations via French publishing arm Dargaud, to establish a joint venture 2D animation production studio based in Roubaix, Hauts-de-France named MadLab Animations to handle the two animation studios' own production services alongside Média-Participations' fellow main Paris and Angoulême-based animation production studio Ellipse Studio for the latter.

 In 2018, the film Mutafukaz (Guillaume Renard, Shōjirō Nishimi) was released in French theaters.
 On December 25, 2019, it was released on Netflix in the US market.